 The Police Department continues to successfully accomplish strategic goal 3; promoting the Town's sense of safety by increasing the visibility of the department by visiting local businesses; organizing community outreach programs with the Town's citizens and providing neighborhood watch meetings.
-The Police Department along with Fire, Recreation and Public Service more recently worked with State, Federal and local agencies to provide COVID testing and vaccination sites during the pandemic.

 The Town is collaborating with its partners, the Berkeley County's Economic Development Department and Berkeley Chamber of Commerce, to achieve strategic goal 4 - improve business development environment; by making resources available for local entrepreneurs seeking to start or expand businesses.
 Also, Moncks Corner's Main Street initiative, Corner Renaissance seeks ways to strengthen and expand the Town's downtown economic base.
 The Town collaborates with businesses and the community to promote downtown activities, educate businesses, serve as a clearinghouse, visionary and facilitator based on the Main Street Four Point Approach (organization, promotion, design and economic development).
-Finally Friday was started this year with vendors and music brought in to the main street area to attract more shoppers and businesses to the downtown area.
+ARPA Business Assistance Grant was started this year helping business improve not only businesses facades but also help with their website development.

 Moncks Corner has created several ways to achieve strategic goal 5, improve operations / communications.
 First, the Town has created an app for your phone to inform citizens of Town Council meetings, agendas, departmental services, recreation, and events.
 Also, there is website that provides citizens and businesses downloadable forms, access to municipal legislation adopted by the Town, and links to other governmental agencies for their convenience.
 The Town has established a Facebook, Twitter, and Instagram page to promote a better understanding of the services the Town provides and our efforts to meet expectations.
-In 2021 the Town has started to rebuild our website with a new look, as well as add many features and functionality.

 The Recreation Department has grown significantly over the last few years.
 As such, strategic goal 6 - expand enrichment activities that improve quality of life has become a priority.
 The Moncks Corner Regional Recreation Complex was the first step in exceling recreation programs to our community which included softball/baseball fields, football field, press box, soccer fields, basketball courts, parking and two concession stands.
 Several programs have been developed such as adult sports, adult classes, and a youth summer camp program.
-Recently art classes for both youth and adult were added to our list of classes that are available.
 The Town has initiated an online registration process for the efficiency of youth sports and camp sign-ups.
-The Town is in the process of partnering with local businesses, civic organizations, community leaders and citizens by bringing our resources together to construct a Miracle League Field for special needs children that is to begin construction in the upcoming months.
+The Town partnered with local businesses, civic organizations, community leaders along with citizens to bring resources together and constructed a Miracle League Field for special needs.
 The Town continues to implement new activities for its residents to enjoy living in the community.